PartyProNL/TypeScript-tutorial/functions.md

 ```

 - `function` is a keyword that tells the computer that we are about to create a function.
 It is like the `const` and `let` of a variable.
-- `sayText` is the name of the function
+- `sayHello` is the name of the function
 - `void` is the what the function gives back.
 This function does not give any data back, so it returns `void`.

 We then have a code block of the code that will be executed when the function is called.